uprial/respawnlimiter/README.md

 * Each time a player dies, their max health is scaled down sequentially to a half heart.
 * The player can recover from the last scale-down via 1 day of surviving or 10y mob kills.
-* The survival period and number of mob kills can be configured.
+* The survival period and the number of mob kills can be configured.

 ## Commands